 Specific price conditions

-1. In the case of an offer of shares or other securities equivalent to shares, stabilisation of the relevant securities shall not in any circumstances be executed above the offering price.
+1. In the case of an offer of shares or other securities equivalent to shares, stabilisation of the securities shall not in any circumstances be executed above the offering price.

 2. In the case of an offer of securitised debt convertible or exchangeable into instruments as referred to in paragraph 1, stabilisation of those instruments shall not in any circumstances be executed above the market price of those instruments at the time of the public disclosure of the final terms of the new offer.